-Plant Lilium Martagon about 6 to 8in or 15 to 20cmm deep in a moist, humus-rich soil that is well-drained.
-The prefer sun or partial-shade.
-You can deadhead the flowers and cut the stem to the ground level at the end of autumn.
+Grow it in the sun.
+Plant Lilium Martagon about 6 to 8in or 15 to 20cmm deep.
+Use a moist, humus-rich soil that is well-drained.
+Deadhead the flowers.
+Cut the stem to the ground level at the end of autumn.
 It can grow about 1.5m or 5ft.

-This plant is highly toxic to cats, even cut flowers or dried flowers could harm them.
-If ingested causes fatal kidney failure.
-Even if cats brush against them and get any pollen on them they could be endangered as they might lick the pollen from their fur.
+This plant is highly toxic to cats. even cut flowers or dried flowers could harm cats.
+If ingested, it causes fatal kidney failure.
+Even if cats brush against the flowers and get any pollen on them, they could be endangered as they might lick the pollen from their fur.